Which Americans Are at Highest Risk of Robberies?

 While robberies are on the lower end of the scale in terms of overall value, where the robbery occurs often dictates how much money the thief gets away with.
 Robberies of homes and banks are by far the most lucrative for criminals.

-Robbery has become less common in recent years, but the likelihood of being victimized by a robbery depends largely on where you live, and 18 states (plus the District of Columbia) have higher robbery rates than the overall U.S. robbery prevalence, but most states have seen robbery rates fall over the past 10 years.
-Let’s explore how common robbery is in each state, what types of weapons are used and how the prevalence of the crime has changed in each state over time.
+While robbery has become less common in recent years, the likelihood of being robbed depends on where you live.
+Today, 19 states plus the District of Columbia have higher robbery rates than the rest of the country.
+Let’s take a closer look at how common robbery is in each state.
+We’ll also break down what types of weapons are used and how crime has changed in each state over time.

 Where Are Rates Highest?

-The District of Columbia, which is better compared to a city because of its small nature, has the highest robbery rate by nearly 200 points.
-Taking the district out of the equation, though, robbery is most common in Maryland, followed by California, New Mexico and Nevada.
-The lowest robbery rates are in Vermont, Idaho, Maine, Wyoming and North Dakota.
+The District of Columbia has the highest robbery rate by a significant margin.
+Taking the District out of the equation, robbery is most common in California.
+New Mexico, Maryland, and Illinois are not far behind.
+The lowest robbery rates are found in Maine, Vermont, New Hampshire, Idaho, and Wyoming.

 Regionally, robbery rates are highest in the West, with an overall regional rate of 106.6 per 100,000, by far the highest among the regions.
 The Midwest had the lowest regional robbery rate at 73.6 per 100,000.